-Rangers can help with stray livestock on roads by returning them to their owner and issuing a fencing order if necessary.
+Council's Rangers at times can help with stray livestock on roads and issuing a fencing order if necessary.

 However, if livestock are moving between properties, it is a private matter between neighbours and any damages are a civil matter.
 Private property owners can impound stray animals for no more than four days before sending them to the pound or Lismore Saleyards.